tempertemper/energybubble.net/readme.md

 ## Development environment

 ### Set up
-Run `npm install` in the project root to install the node packages.
+Run `npm install` or `npm i` in the project root to install the node packages.

 ### Running
 Run `npm start` in the project root to spin up the development environment.

-### Updating dependencies
-Run `npm update` in the project root to update packages.
+To test the Netlify CMS environment locally, run `npx netlify-cms-proxy-server` first, then open a new terminal and run `npm start`.

 ## Staging release